Pylons/akhet/docs/usage.rst

 namespace package which can't be split between the global directory and the virtualenv.)

+"pip install -e ." installs the application and all dependencies listed in setup.py.
+This is necessary with the 'akhet' scaffold to install SQLAlchemy.
+In a simpler application with no dependencies, you can get by with just running "python setup.py egg_info" (which updates the distribution metadata without installing the distribution) *if* you always chdir to the application's directory before running it.

-Remember to re-run the "egg_info" command whenever you add or delete files in the application, in order to update the package metadata (*Zzz.egg-info* directory).
+Remember for later: whenever you add or delete a file in the application directory, run "python setup.py egg_info" to update the metadata.

 See `Uninstalling <appendix/uninstalling.html>`_ if you want to uninstall things later.